crowdsecurity/crowdsec/docs/getting_started/FAQ.md

 ## I have installed crowdsec and it detect attacks, but nothing is blocked !

 Keep in mind that {{crowdsec.Htmlname}} is only in charge of the detection.
-The decision/remediation is applied by {{bouncer.Htmlname}}.
+The decision/remediation is applied by {{bouncers.Htmlname}}.
 If you don't install any bouncer, you will detect attack, but not block them.
-Explore the [bouncers in the hub]({{bouncer.url}}) to find the relevant ones !
+Explore the [bouncers in the hub]({{bouncers.url}}) to find the relevant ones !